peter88213/nvhelp-de/source/export_menu.rst

 -  The document is placed in the same folder as the project.
 -  Dokument’s **filename**: ``<project name>.odt``.
--  Only “normal” chapters and sections are exported.
-Kapitels and sections marked “unused” are not exported.
+-  Only "normal" chapters and sections are exported.
+Kapitels and sections marked "unused" are not exported.
 -  Teil Titels appear as first level heading.
 -  Kapitel Titels appear as second level heading.
 -  Abschnitts are separated by ``* * *``.
 The first line is not indented.
 -  Beginning from the second paragraph, paragraphs begin with indentation of the first line.
--  Abschnitts marked “attach to previous section” appear like continuous paragraphs.
+-  Abschnitts marked "attach to previous section" appear like continuous paragraphs.
 -  Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.